angular/angular/src/lib/table/table.md

-The `md-table` provides a Material Design styled data-table that can be used to display rows of data.
+The `mat-table` provides a Material Design styled data-table that can be used to display rows of data.

-This table builds on the foundation of the CDK data-table and uses a similar interface for its data source input and template, except that its element and attribute selectors will be prefixed with `md-` instead of `cdk-`.
+This table builds on the foundation of the CDK data-table and uses a similar interface for its data source input and template, except that its element and attribute selectors will be prefixed with `mat-` instead of `cdk-`.

 For more information on the interface and how it works, see the [guide covering the CDK data-table](https://material.angular.io/guide/cdk-table).